maggusf/s4dbs_ansible_role/README.md

 ## Author Information

-This role was created in 2024 by [Markus Fraune].
+This role was created in 2024 by Markus Fraune.